Shalehin2005/my_all_project/Python projects/README.md

 # my_all_project
-## This is where I will have all my projects.
+## This is where I will have all my Python projects.